-Question #1: How will you develop a B2B marketing strategy for our company?
+Question #1: How will you develop the marketing plan for our company?

-Question #2: What tactics would you use for our marketing?
+Question #2: What marketing methods would you consider using for our company?

-Question #3: How have you measured success in previous marketing roles?
+Question #3: How did you measure marketing results in previous companies?

 You’re looking for a solid combination of theoretical and practical here.
 Yes, you want your marketing manager to be able to talk knowledgeably about scorecards, KPIs and ROI.
 But that’s the easy part.
-When I interview marketers, I want to hear them talk honestly about the challenges of measuring marketing success.
+You want to hear candidates talk honestly about the challenges of measuring marketing success.
 Measuring is tough, and the majority of B2Bs don’t have the systems in place to do it effectively.
-So that means a good B2B marketer has to be innovative with tracking and reporting, and prove they understand the challenges and have taken the initiative to bridge those gaps.'
+If a company doesn't have a CRM or marketing automation in place, there's no way to determine marketing ROI.
+All of that means that a good B2B marketer has to be innovative with tracking and reporting, and prove they understand the challenges and have taken the initiative to bridge those gaps.

 Question #4: What results did you achieve in previous roles?

-Good B2B marketing delivers leads and revenue, so the right answer here is all about quantifiable results.
-It’s not about making brochures and organizing events; a good candidate will talk about numbers and about the pipeline/revenue growth the business achieved.
+Good B2B marketing delivers awareness, credibility leads and profits.
+So the right answer here is all about quantifiable results.
+It’s not really about making brochures and organizing events; a good candidate will talk about those things, but then they'll continue on to the numbers and about the pipeline growth the business achieved.